-The student will understand how dialysis therapy is paid and reimbursed in the United State and understand the importance of quality standards for dialysis treatment.
+A student will understand how dialysis therapy is paid and reimbursed in the United States and understand the importance of quality standards for dialysis treatment.
 In this module, the factors and steps of the continuous quality improvement (CQI) process will be reviewed.
 Students will learn acceptable conduct and behavior for dialysis technicians in order to demonstrate professional behavior when working with patients.
-Discussion of the certification process and requirements for dialysis technicians as well as learning to locate and describe the external components of the Hemodialysis System, locate the Main Power Switch, Heater Element Switch, and On-Off button.
+This module also incorporates discussion of the certification process and requirements for dialysis technicians as well as learning to locate and describe the external components of the Hemodialysis System, locate the Main Power Switch, Heater Element Switch, and On-Off button.